aborrero/ral-arturo.org/_posts/2018-09-12-dhcp-static-route.md

 bound to 10.0.0.100 -- renewal in 20284 seconds.
 ```

-Anyway this was really surprissing at first, and led me to debug DHCP packets
+Anyway the root problem is the same: Why would the DHCP client not install the default route?
-using `dhcpdump`:
+This was really surprissing at first, and led me to debug DHCP packets using `dhcpdump`:

 ```
   TIME: 2018-09-11 18:06:03.496